-External dynamic plug-ins may be configured and compiled with the Frama-C kernel by using the option --enable-external=<path-to-plugin> .
+External dynamic plug-ins may be configured and compiled at the same time as the Frama-C kernel by using the option --enable-external=<path-to-plugin> .
 This option may be passed several times.

-4.4 Using Plug-ins
+4.4 Loading Dynamic Plug-ins